chromice/order.less/README.md

 ### Example

-A body of copy is set in three typefaces are used in this example, with its vertical rhythm and baseline alignment preserved throughout:
+A body of copy is set in three typefaces, with vertical rhythm and baseline alignment preserved throughout:

 <a href="examples/003_Baselines/"><img src="examples/003_Baselines/index.png" alt=""></a>